mcgill-cpslab/spiral/CONTRIBUTING.md

     ```

     Now you can make your changes locally.

+    If you have spent quite some time on your change and there maybe new updates to the master branch,
+    run the following to sync up your feature branch:

+    ```
+    $ git checkout project/base_project_branch
+    $ git pull
+    $ git checkout your_feature_bugfix_branch
+    $ git merge --no-ff  project/base_project_branch
+    ```

 6. When you're done making changes, check that your changes pass the
    tests, including testing other Python versions, with tox: